-The pond connects to the Charles River and straddles the border between the three adjacent Towns of Franklin, MA, Medway, MA and Norfolk, MA.
-You can paddle down the Charles River onto Populatic Pond or continue on the Charles as it moves downstream through the towns of Medfield and Millis and beyond.
+From Bent Street in Franklin, you can kyak or canoe down the Charles River onto Populatic Pond.
+From the pond, you can continue further along the Charles as it moves downstream through the towns of Medfield and Millis and beyond.

 Below is an excerpt about canoeing and fishing on Populatic Pond and the Charles River from a 2001 publication entitled “Outdoors in Franklin” written by Michael J. Tougias: